Have a question?

 In the 2013 movie Snowpiercer, a train travels on a track around the world carrying all of humanity because the Earth has turned into a giant snowball.
 The cause?
 Scientists tried to use geoengineering, also known as climate engineering or climate intervention, to reverse global warming.

 Geoengineering is defined as actions we take on purpose to change the Earth’s climate.
-This is different from current human-caused climate change, which is not happening on purpose: it’s a side effect of other activities, like using coal power to get energy.
+This is different from current human-caused climate change, which is not happening on purpose: It’s a side effect of other activities, like using coal power to get energy.
 With geoengineering, humans would deliberately try to cool the Earth, to counter the accidental warming we’re causing today.

 Snowpiercer shows one of the best-known geoengineering ideas, called “solar radiation management,” which involves changing how much sunlight the Earth reflects.
 The most frequently-proposed way to do this is by adding aerosols (fine particles or droplets suspended in gas) to the atmosphere.
 Dr. Douglas MacMartin, a climate engineering senior research associate at Cornell University, says, “that is the main idea in Snowpiercer.
 You could in principle fly up to the stratosphere and release aerosols such as sulfate, which would cool the planet.”
 These aerosols reflect the sun’s light back into space, leaving less sunlight to warm the Earth, and thus reducing some of the impacts of climate change.